whoan/fixparser/readme.md

 ## Limitations

-- There are a few scenarios the library might parse incorrectly as it can't guess the format of the message without a dictionary:
+- There is scenario the library might parse the message incorrectly as it can't guess the format of the message without a dictionary:

 ```
 8=FIX.4.4 | 1000=2 | 1001=1 | 1002=2 | 1001=10 | 1002=20 | 1003=30 | 10=209
               ^                                              ^
           group 1000                does 1003 belong to the second repetition of group 1000?
 ```

+In such scenario, it will assume *1003* does not belong to the group.

 ## Features